digital-dream-labs/oskr-owners-manual/doc/tools.md

 that are as or more sever than the chosen log level.
 For example `logcat *:W` will filter out *Debug* and *Info* level messages.

+You also have the opportunity to use LNAV, a log viewing program, with Vector's logs using custom filters that will allow you to more effectively debug Vector.
+Check that out [here](https://github.com/digital-dream-labs/lnav-configuration).

 * **D**ebug
 * **I**information